StackTips

 4. onDestroy() - The system calls this method when the service is no longer used and is being destroyed.
 This method is used to, clean up any resources such as threads, registered listeners, receivers, etc. This is the last call the service receives.

 Android Service is used to perform long-running jobs off the UI thread.
-Typical long-running tasks can be periodic downloading of data from the internet, saving multiple records into the database, performing file I/O, fetching your phone contacts list, etc. For such long-running tasks, Service is used to avoid UI lags and makes the user experience better.
+Typical long-running tasks can be periodic downloading of data from the internet, saving multiple records into the database, performing file I/O, fetching your phone contacts list, etc. For such long-running tasks, Service is used to avoid UI lags and make the user experience better.

 String name="Javatechig";